DelphiWorlds/Things/Recipes/Sauces/EggsAndGheeMayo.md

 1. **Prepare Your Ingredients:**
    - Ensure that the eggs are at room temperature, as this will help the mayo emulsify better.
+   - Ensure that the ghee is melted into liquid, but is still cool enough so that it does not cook the eggs
    - Measure out the ghee, Dijon mustard, white wine vinegar or lemon juice, salt, and white pepper.

 2. **Separate the Eggs:**